LittlesheepQAQ/WebGL_study/README.md

-# This is used for Computer Graphic Expriments with my teammates.
+# This is used for Computer Graphics Expriments with my teammates.